global-asp/asp-source/en/0225_clever-goats.md

 quarreled and quarreled, he
 planned to be checking on his
 vines at night.
-In the middle of the night , he came out with a spear, he tip toed towards the goats , aimed and threw the spear.
+In the middle of the night, he came out with a spear, he tip toed towards the goats, aimed and threw the spear.

 ##